French cruiser Sfax

-Sfax had a relatively uneventful career.
+Sfaxhad a relatively uneventful career.
 She spent most of her career alternating between the Mediterranean, Northern, and Reserve Squadrons.
 During this period, she was primarily occupied with conducting training exercises; while in the Reserve Squadron, she was kept in commission for only part of the year.
 She briefly served on the North American station in 1899, but by 1901, had been reduced to reserve.
 She was struck from the naval register in 1906 and subsequently broken up.